Fallen Angels (1995 film)

-Wong initially wrote Fallen Angels as the third story of its predecessor, Chungking Express (1994), but split them into two separate movies due to their cumulative length.
+Wong initially wrote Fallen Angels as the third story of his preceding film, Chungking Express (1994), but split them into two separate projects due to their cumulative length, and thus it acts not as a sequel but as a separate chapter.
 Similar to Chungking Express, Fallen Angels features a fragmented narrative that emphasises mood and atmosphere over structure.
 Whereas its predecessor incorporates bright daytime colours, Fallen Angels consists of scenes exclusively shot at night and using darker colours alongside bright neons.
 Wong considered the two movies to be complementary counterparts exploring contemporary Hong Kong.
 Cinematographer Christopher Doyle extensively used wide-angle lens to distort the characters' faces on the screen, conveying their isolation from the surrounding world.
 Doyle also creates distorted tension in scenes of extreme violence with frantic, out-of-focus visuals.
-The soundtrack extensively uses Trip hop and pop songs to convey mood and maintain an “urban environment” that plays with popular culture.
+The soundtrack extensively uses trip hop and pop songs to convey mood and maintain an "urban environment" that plays with popular culture.

 Fallen Angels was released in September 1995.
-Upon release, film critics commented that its styles resembled those deployed in Chungking Express; many lamented that Wong had become self-indulgent, though as time went on critics began to be more appreciative of the film.
+Upon release, critics commented that its styles resembled those deployed in Chungking Express; many lamented that Wong had become self-indulgent, though as time went on critics began to be more appreciative of the film.
 At the 15th Hong Kong Film Awards in 1996, it won three awards: Best Supporting Actress for Mok, Best Cinematography for Doyle, and Best Original Score for Roel A. Garcia and Frankie Chan.
-Retrospectively, critics commented that though Fallen Angels was not as groundbreaking as its predecessor, it remained one of Wong's most captivating films cementing his trademark styles.
-The film's abstract, non-conventional style, the context in which it was made, and its use of pastiche and intertextuality with regards to both popular culture and its predecessor Chungking Express have led to the movie being described as a postmodern film and as suggesting a postmodern reading.
+Retrospectively, critics commented that though Fallen Angels was not as groundbreaking as its predecessor, it remained one of Wong's most captivating films, cementing his trademark styles.
+The film's abstract, unconventional style, the context in which it was made, and its use of pastiche and intertextuality with regards to both popular culture and its predecessor Chungking Express have led to the movie being described as a postmodern film and as suggesting a postmodern reading.

-The movie has since its release encompassed a large cult following, and is also the last film Wong fully shot in his native Hong Kong before embarking on more ambitious international productions.
+Since its release, Fallen Angels has been frequently cited as one of Wong's best films and one of the greatest films of the 1990s.
+The film has encompassed a large cult following, and is notable for being the last film Wong fully shot in his native Hong Kong before embarking on more ambitious international productions.

 Plot

-The movie is composed of two stories that intersect with each other at differing times throughout the films, especially when some of the characters happen to be in the same place at the same time.

-The stories merge at the end of the film.
-Both stories take place in 1995 in British Hong Kong.

-First story

-The story opens with the internal monologue of a hit man named Wong Chi-ming (Leon Lai) and a woman he calls his "partner” (Michelle Reis).
-The two are sitting next to each other in the first scene, a scene covered in smoke and a black-and-white grainy filter.
-They exchange few words as they smoke cigarettes - suggesting the two share a distant and un-emotional relationship.